clarkedarkmatter/carrieforky-0d637/content/pages/index.md

     backgroundSize: inset
     title: Why Is Carrie Running?
     text: >
-      Why should you vote for Carrie?
+      Carrie is a people person - a servant leader.
 Watch the video below to hear more about Carrie and her campaign.
     badge:
       type: Badge
       styles: